 Besides sentimental reasons, there are other hangups we have when decluttering.
 So I also think that if it’s easier for you to let go of paper than clothing, then by all means declutter paper before clothing.

 I think that Kondo is spot on in her assessment that you should begin with items that are easier for you to make decisions on, but I think that should apply to her decluttering category order as well.

 4. There are Issues with Organizing and Standing Items Upright

-Most of the time organizing by category makes sense, but there are times that organizing by convenience or aesthetic will take precedence.
+Most of the time organizing by category makes sense, but there are times that organizing by convenience or aesthetic appearance will take precedence.

-And, for those of us living a more minimal lifestyle, organizing with bins and boxes simply isn’t necessary in many areas.
+And, for those of us living a more minimal lifestyle, organizing with bins and boxes simply isn’t necessary for many areas.
 I consider myself a minimalist (although, I don’t have a minimal amount of everything), and I found that her storing methods didn’t always work well for me.